LibrePCB-Libraries/Texas_Instruments.lplib/README.md

 Integrated circuits.

-Inofficial library, not endorsed by Sensirion AG.
+Inofficial library, not endorsed by Texas Instruments.

 ## License